Akuli/jou/doc/joutest.md

 3 succeeded
 ```

+The `joutest.toml` file must be in the same directory where you invoke `joutest`.
+There is no hidden file finding logic: `joutest` literally does `fopen("joutest.toml", "rb")`,
+and the content of `joutest.toml` specifies where to find the files to be tested.

 Each dot means that a file ran successfully.
 You can also try `--verbose` (or `-v`, that does the same thing):